 A fuel fill is located on each gunwale and is marked "GAS."
+The port fill is used to fill the aft tank.
+The starboard fill is used for the forward tank.
 The fuel fill is opened by turning it counterclockwise.
 After fueling, screw the cap on in a clockwise direction until an audible click is heard indicating that the cap is seated.
 If the cap is lost or damaged replace only with original equipment.
 During refueling the tank vents out at both the fuel fill plate and the vent located on the side of the hull.
 Note: There should not be any residual fuel at the vent but there could be residual fuel at the deck fill plate.
 Do not block or restrict either of these vents.